 The level hierarchy and the competition involved make it highly addictive.
 More so, because the scores and rankings are there for the world to see.
 (At least, the Virtual world in our friend list), this concept has sure caught on.

-The advent of these games are a new dimension to the whole Social network craze and has benefitted not just the online gaming industry, where numerous developers have modified their gaming applications to be suited to these platforms, and as well as the Social networking sites, which have given one more reason for the users to stay on.
+The advent of these games are a new dimension to the whole Social network craze and has benefited not just the online gaming industry, where numerous developers have modified their gaming applications to be suited to these platforms, and as well as the Social networking sites, which have given one more reason for the users to stay on.